 AFSA National Apprentice Competition

 The seven finalists receive an expense-paid trip to compete, plus a free convention registration for each finalist’s employer.
-The AFSA winner will receive a cash award, tools and an expense-paid trip to represent AFSA at the ABC Craft Championship!
+AFSA’s 2017 winner will receive a cash award and set of tools!
 Don’t miss this most exciting event!

 A written exam will be provided by AFSA and will be administered at a predetermined location.
 Held at your local library or fire department, the phase I National Competition will consist of a two hour multiple choice exam.

-Held at AFSA’s Annual Convention in Phoenix, AZ, the National Competition will consist of a three-hour exam, as well as the requirement to cut, thread and install a steel and plastic piping system with sprinkler heads and perform a pressure test.
+Held at AFSA’s Annual Convention in Las Vegas, NV, the National Competition will consist of a three-hour exam, as well as the requirement to cut, thread and install a steel and CPVC piping system with sprinkler heads and perform a pressure test.
 Participants will be graded on accuracy, craftsmanship and safety.

 - Apprentice’s employer must be a member of AFSA, in good standing.

-- Apprentice must have at least one year of field experience with a MINIMUM of 6 months combined HANDS ON experience in cutting, threading and installing steel pipe AND installing plastic pipe.
+- Apprentice must have at least one year of field experience with a MINIMUM of 6 months combined HANDS ON experience in cutting, threading and installing steel pipe AND CPVC pipe.

-- If an apprentice has won first, second, or third place in AFSA’s National Apprenticeship Competition and/or ABC’s National Craft Championship, he/she is not eligible to compete.
+- If an apprentice has won first, second, or third place in AFSA’s National Apprenticeship Competition, he/she is not eligible to compete.